Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-Insurance is not required by state law, but most enterprise clients, film productions, and park permits require a $1,000,000 general-aviation-style liability policy.
-Municipal parks often require the authority be named as additional insured.
-Cost typically $500-$1,500 per year; on-demand coverage available by the hour.
+Not required by state law, but most commercial clients, film productions, and municipal permits require a Certificate of Insurance naming the authority as additional insured.
+Typical UAV liability insurance costs $500-$1,500 per year for $1,000,000 coverage.

 6